hynjnjung/NGS-Integrator/README.md

 - Median multiple: Generally, a larger median multiple will reduce the background level, but may also reduce signal.
 - Default zero:
 - If you have multiple separated regions of the same chromosome, please place them into separate files to run the Calculator (Part One).
-- NGS-IT requires open memory (generally at least 8GB, depending on window size).
-Running NGS-IT when low on space may cause errors such as `Improper file formatting` error.
+- NGS-Integrator requires open memory (generally at least 8GB, depending on window size).
+Running NGS-Integrator when low on space may cause errors such as `Improper file formatting` error.

 ## Questions/Issues?